Lucino772/pymojang/docs/basic.rst

 Status
 ------

-Mojang have multiple APIs, you can check their status by calling the method :py:func:`~mojang.account.base.status`.
+Mojang have multiple APIs, you can check their status by calling the method :py:func:`~mojang.api.base.status`.

 .. caution::

     Since the begin of October 2021, Mojang closed down the status page (Issue `WEB-2303 <https://bugs.mojang.com/browse/WEB-2303?focusedCommentId=1086543&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-1086543>`_).
-The :py:func:`~mojang.account.base.status` function now always returns the same response with an *unknown* status for each service.
+The :py:func:`~mojang.api.base.status` function now always returns the same response with an *unknown* status for each service.

 .. code-block:: pycon